 The University assesses applications for scholarships on an ongoing basis.
 As a general rule:

 applications submitted before 31 October (Round 1) will be finalised by 15 February of the following year, and

 applications submitted before 31 May (Round 2) will be finalised by 31 July.

-However, the following faculties have more than two rounds:
+However, the following faculties have different or additional scholarship rounds:

 For more detailed information, please refer to the Graduate Research Scholarships Terms and Conditions.